fairdataihub/SODA-for-SPARC-Docs/docs/intro.md

 image: https://og.fairdataihub.org/api/ogimage?app=soda-for-sparc&title=What%20is%20SODA%20for%20SPARC%3F&description=SODA%20(Software%20to%20Organize%20Data%20Automatically)%20for%20SPARC%20is%20a%20cross-platform%20desktop%20software%20that%20allows%20SPARC-funded%20researchers%20to%20easily%20comply%20with%20the%20FAIR%20SPARC%20Data%20curation%20and%20sharing%20guidelines.
 ---

-SODA (Software to Organize Data Automatically) for SPARC is a cross-platform desktop software that allows biomedical researchers to easily make their data [Findable, Accessible, Interoperable, and Reusable (FAIR)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/) by implementing the SPARC data curation and sharing guidelines.
+SODA (Software to Organize Data Automatically) for SPARC is a cross-platform desktop software that allows biomedical researchers to easily make their bioelectronic and neurophysiology data and computational models [Findable, Accessible, Interoperable, and Reusable (FAIR)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/) by implementing the SPARC data curation and sharing guidelines.

 ### What is SPARC?